 - Bicycle lock (if you bring a bicycle to campus, UHPD recommends U-shaped bike locks)

-- For move-in day: bungee cords, plastic or tarp (in case of rain)
+- For move-in day: moving supplies (boxes, moving dolly, etc.), in case of rain on move-in day: bungee cords, plastic or tarp

 - Candle warmers and wax melts